firebase/extensions/firestore-sharded-counter/POSTINSTALL.md

                 // Initialize the sharded counter.
                 var views = new sharded.Counter(db.doc("pages/hello-world"), "stats.views");

-                // Increment by 3 the field "stats.views" of the document: ${param:MOD_METADATA_DOC}.
+                // Increment by 3 the field "stats.views" of the document: "pages/hello-world".
                 // (use your desired increment amount)
                 views.incrementBy(3);